 “Highlighting History and Honor” was the Perkins Eastman team’s guiding theme, a sort of mission statement that was referenced on every presentation during the design development.
 The entry stair anchors a lobby that will feature both still-image and video tributes to alumni – “We wanted to create a moment of remembrance for those who enter the building,” Scarbro says, adding that the lobby’s axis lines up with the campus grid across the water.

-Organizationally, it divides the structure, with offices for the U.S. Naval Academy Alumni Association & Foundation stretching out to the right, and event and meeting space to the left, which is surrounded by multiple outdoor terraces and decks.
+Organizationally, the design divides the structure, with offices for the U.S. Naval Academy Alumni Association & Foundation stretching out to the right, and event and meeting space to the left, which is surrounded by multiple outdoor terraces and decks.